 - A. Terms used in this section:

 - 1. Coverage: Total minimum dry film thickness in mils or square feet per gallon.

 - 2. FRP: Fiberglass Reinforced Plastic.

 - 3. HCl: Hydrochloric Acid.

 - 4. MDFT: Minimum Dry Film Thickness, mils.

 - 5. MDFTPC: Minimum Dry Film Thickness per Coat, mils.

 - 6. Mil: Thousandth of an inch.

 - 7. PDS: Product Data Sheet.

 - 8. PSDS: Paint System Data Sheet.

 - 9. PVC: Polyvinyl Chloride.

 - 10. SFPG: Square Feet per Gallon.

 - 11. SFPGPC: Square Feet per Gallon per Coat.

 - 12. SP: Surface Preparation.

-- A. Action Submittals: - 1.
-Shop Drawings: - a.
+- 1. Shop Drawings: - a.
 Data Sheets: - 1) For each product, furnish a Product Data Sheet (PDS), the manufacturer's technical data sheets, and paint colors available (where applicable).
 The PDS form is appended to the end of this section. - 2) For each paint system, furnish a Paint System Data Sheet (PSDS).
 The PSDS form is appended to the end of this section. - 3) Technical and performance information that demonstrates compliance with specification. - 4) Furnish copies of paint system submittals to the coating applicator. - 5) Indiscriminate submittal of only manufacturer's literature is not acceptable. - b.
-Detailed chemical and gradation analysis for each proposed abrasive material. - 2.
-Samples: - a.
-Proposed Abrasive Materials: Minimum 5-pound sample for each type.
+Detailed chemical and gradation analysis for each proposed abrasive material.

+2. Samples:

-- b.
-Reference Panel: - 1) Surface Preparation: - a) Prior to start of surface preparation, furnish a 4-inch by 4-inch steel panel for each grade of sandblast specified herein, prepared to specified requirements. - b) Provide panel representative of the steel used; prevent deterioration of surface quality. - c) Panel to be reference source for inspection upon approval by Engineer. - 2) Paint: - a) Unless otherwise specified, before painting work is started, prepare minimum 8-inch by 10-inch sample with type of paint and application specified on similar substrate to which paint is to be applied. - b) Furnish additional samples as required until colors, finishes, and textures are approved, including piping colors. - c) Approved samples to be the quality standard for final finishes. - B. Informational Submittals: - 1.
-Applicator's Qualification: List of references substantiating experience. - 2.
+- a.
+Proposed Abrasive Materials: Minimum 5-pound sample for each type. - b.
+Reference Panel: - 1) Surface Preparation: - a) Prior to start of surface preparation, furnish a 4-inch by 4-inch steel panel for each grade of sandblast specified herein, prepared to specified requirements. - b) Provide panel representative of the steel used; prevent deterioration of surface quality. - c) Panel to be reference source for inspection upon approval by Design Builder. - 2) Paint: - a) Unless otherwise specified, before painting work is started, prepare minimum 8-inch by 10-inch sample with type of paint and application specified on similar substrate to which paint is to be applied.

+- b) Furnish additional samples as required until colors, finishes, and textures are approved, including piping colors - c) Approved samples to be the quality standard for final finishes.

+- 1. Applicator's Qualification: List of references substantiating experience. - 2.
 Coating manufacturer's Certificate of Compliance, in accordance with Section 01 43 33, Manufacturers' Field Services. - 3.
 Factory Applied Coatings: Manufacturer's certification stating factory applied coating system meets or exceeds requirements specified. - 4.
 Manufacturer's written verification that submitted material is suitable for the intended use. - 5.
-Coating for Faying Surfaces: Manufacturer's test results that show the proposed coating meets the slip resistance requirements of the AISC Specification for Structural Joints using ASTM A325 or ASTM A490 bolts. - 6.
-If the manufacturer of finish coating differs from that of shop primer, provide finish coating manufacturer's written confirmation that materials are compatible. - 7.
+If the manufacturer of finish coating differs from that of shop primer, provide finish coating manufacturer's written confirmation that materials are compatible. - 6.
 Manufacturer's written instructions and special details for applying each type of paint.